Hoyt Sherman Place

-Hoyt Sherman Place, the home of Hoyt Sherman, was built in 1877 and is located in Des Moines, Iowa.
+Hoyt Sherman Place is a house and museum located in Des Moines, Iowa.
+Built in 1877, the house was the home of banker and politician Hoyt Sherman.

 History

 In 1850, Hoyt Sherman purchased five acres of land in Des Moines for $105.
 In 1877, Hoyt Sherman Place, the family home, was completed with the help of William Foster, an Iowa architect.
 Almost immediately, it is noted in writings to be, "a society showplace of the grandest scale."
 Among its distinguished guests are General William Tecumseh Sherman, brother of Hoyt, General Ulysses S. Grant, General Philip Sheridan, and Major William McKinley.

 Hoyt Sherman had moved to Fort Des Moines, IA, at the age of 21, in 1848, when Fort Des Moines was then a frontier town.
 Sherman, a lawyer, and later was appointed the city's postmaster by President Zachary Taylor.
 During the Civil War, President Abraham Lincoln appointed him as an Army Paymaster with the rank of major.

 Sherman was involved in the formation of the Equitable of Iowa Insurance Company, the Des Moines school system, the waterworks system and other essential facilities.

 Sherman and his wife, Sara, raised five children, Frank, Addie, Charles, Arthur, and Helen, in the home.
 Major Hoyt Sherman died in January 1904.

 In 1893, The Sisters of Mercy, from Davenport, Iowa, rented the home and created the first Mercy Hospital.
 It held 52 beds and operated for nearly two years.

 The Des Moines Sherman Hill neighborhood is named after Hoyt Sherman Place.

 The house was added to the National Register of Historic Places in 1977.